georgeerol/MarketingAnalyticsDashboard/README.md

 > **Quick Start**: Use `test@example.com` / `test123` to access the MMM Dashboard immediately.
 >
+> **Performance Note**: The first request may take 3-4 seconds to load the MMM model, but subsequent requests are lightning-fast (40-50ms) thanks to intelligent caching.
+>
 > **Note**: All users are created automatically when you run `pnpm seed`.
 Registration is also available for creating new accounts.

 ---